theNewDynamic/thenewdynamic.com/content/en/article/hugo-data-3.md

 ## Finally outputing our data!

 Now that we're done formatting or data we can keep the Hugo logic in our template to the minimum.
-And after reading this series on Hugo and Data, you should be perfectly capable to understand the following without any help:
+And after reading this series on Hugo and Data, you should be perfectly capable of understanding the following without any help:

 ```go-html-template
 <h2>Gents from Britain</h2>